 A business owners policy (BOP) typically combines general liability insurance, property insurance and business interruption insurance into one package.
 A BOP is usually purchased by small and mid-sized businesses.
 And business owners insurance can be customized with additional coverage to fit the specific needs of a business.

-Business interruption (also known as business income) insurance: Pays for extra expenses if a problem covered by the policy causes you to temporarily close or relocate.
+Business interruption insurance (also known as business income): Pays for extra expenses if a problem covered by the policy causes you to temporarily close or relocate.

 Remember that a policy pays out up to the coverage limits you choose.
 For example, if you have $500,000 in liability insurance and a judgment against you for $800,000, the business needs to come up with $300,000.